 Using these two technologies together we have outlined a path for migrating a table from Oracle database to Snowflake, in what can be near real time if desired.
 There is no hardware to purchase or provision, no software to purchase or install, and no licensing fees from AWS or Snowflake.

 All of this is done with a pay-for-what-you-use pricing model, and can be scaled to meet the demands of your migration plan.
 Hopefully, with a migration to Snowflake your analytical spend will be more reflective of the work you are actually performing.

 While automating your Oracle migration into Snowflake can certainly be a challenge, phData has built tooling to ease the transition to cloud native data pipelines for Snowflake via Streamliner.
-If you are interested in a more in depth look at phData’s approach to migrating data from your on premise systems to Snowflake, take a look at our whitepaper.
+If you are interested in a more in-depth look at phData’s approach to migrating data from your on premise systems to Snowflake, take a look at our full whitepaper.